-- Develop and strengthen writing as needed by: planning revising editing rewriting trying a new approach - Determine focus on: what is most significant for a specific purpose what is significant for a specific audience should demonstrate command of Language standards 1-3 up to and including grades 9-10 on page 54.)
+- Develop and strengthen writing as needed by: planning revising editing rewriting trying a new approach - Determine focus on: what is most significant for a specific purpose what is significant for a specific audience

-Define flexible (e.g. continually updated) and
+• Define flexible (e.g. continually updated) and dynamic (e.g. continually progressing with intensity and vigor) display of information